c-o-pr/ddrescue-helper/README.md

 > The script was developed using old bash v3.2 to make it compatible with macOS.
 It should work with all newer bash.
 >
 > It's been tested on Mac OS 10.14 Mojave on macOS Ventura, Ubuntu 23.10 and Mint 21.2.

-> [!NOTE]
-> SCAN means to COPY `-c` to `/dev/null` for the purpose of creating a MAP of extents with read-errors and a read rate-log for slow areas.
-SCAN surveys a source without rescuing any data, so you can run REPORT, PLOT, and ZAP
->
-> COPIES and SCANS can be stopped with ^C and resumed by rerunning the same helper command.
-It's also restartable after drive disconnection or system crash.
->
-> PLOT `-q` can give you a sense of the overall health of a drive.
-If it has large slow regions, that may be a sign of impending head failure.
->
-> ZAP `-z` can be used on file source as well as a drive, and can have the effect of causing a sector re-allocation.
->
-> When ZAPPING a 4K Advanced Format drive, use -K to work with 4096 byte blocks to get the drive to re-allocate the sector.
->
-> When rescuing or ZAPPING, read-errors cannot be repaired, but a small error region may be tolerable as compared to alternative of losing access to the whole file (e.g., a small content loss in a media file may be acceptable.)

 > [!CAUTION]
 > Working with a /dev implies access to critical format data structures.